rafaelbaiolim/hexy/README.md

 ```
 Configuration & Calibration V2
 ------------------------------
-V2 config. & calibration tool has the same
+V2 has the same idea and execution of V1 tool.
-way of execution of V1.
-Just execute GUI V2 using:
+Execute GUI V2 using:
 ```
 python scripts/v2/detect_controllers.py
 ```